+Amy Nelson is the founder and CEO of The Riveter, a national membership network of community, content, resources and coworking spaces, built by women for everyone.
 A graduate of Emory University and the NYU School of Law, Amy practiced corporate litigation with a focus on high-profile First Amendment matters for over a decade in New York City and Seattle.
 She also served on President Obama’s National Finance Committee where she co-chaired Gen44, the under 40 fundraising arm of the campaign.
 Amy previously worked with President Carter’s The Carter Center.
-In 2017, Amy launched The Riveter while pregnant with her third daughter in three years and will welcome daughter number four in June 2019.
-The Riveter’s growth has outpaced even WeWork’s first years, and they recently closed a $15 million Series A led by Alpha Edison.
-Amy is a contributor for Forbes, and has been published broadly including in The Washington Post and The Seattle Times.
-She has spoken across the world on many stages, including Forbes Under 30, United State of Women, Cannes Lions, and SXSW.
+In 2017, Amy launched The Riveter while pregnant with her third daughter in three years and welcomed daughter number four in June 2019.
+The Riveter’s growth has outpaced even WeWork’s first years and they recently closed a $15 million Series A led by Alpha Edison.
+Amy is a contributor for Inc., and has been published broadly including in The Washington Post and The Seattle Times.
+She has spoken across the world on many stages, including Forbes Under 30, Cannes Lions and SXSW.

 For more than 15 years, Danielle’s approachable, results-driven leadership has yielded significant results with high-growth startups like Remitly and Amazon, as well as established companies such as Progressive and Farmers Insurance.
 She has scaled teams from as small as 10 to as large as 550 people, all while focusing on corporate culture and a collaborative work environment as a top priority.
 Danielle has developed voice of the customer programs to inform technology teams and enhance product offerings, and managed multi-million dollar budgets to efficiently forecast growth.
 As a human capital specialist, Danielle is passionate about helping The Riveter to redefine the future of work by including women in the vision.